 Dear professionals, students, and all those interested in the world of diplomacy.
-We, six student societies of the College of Europe, wish to invite you to our annual conference on diplomacy, this year, focusing on the theme of “Alternative Diplomacy”
+We, six student societies of the College of Europe, thank you for joining the 2021 edition of the annual conference on diplomacy, this year, focusing on the theme of “Alternative Diplomacy”

 Over the many centuries diplomacy has flourished, it has never been more challenged than in our current world.
 Faced with increasing difficulties of digitalisation, huge quantities of competing interests, we believe that it is important that we take a step back and assess all the different types of diplomacy that pervade our everday world.

-In this conference, we want to explore many different avenues, talking with academics, practionioners, officials, and simply engaged individuals in the process.
+In this conference, we were extremely happy to explore many different avenues, talking with academics, practionioners, officials, and simply engaged individuals in the process.

-We are very proud to be presenting to many amazing speakers from across many different disciplines and locations.
+We were very proud to have presented so many amazing speakers from across many different disciplines and locations.
 Find out more about their panels below.

 Thursday 25th of March